LeGitHubDeTai/jan.ai-API-JS/README.md

 # Jan.ai API Wrapper for JavaScript
+> **⚠️ Obsolete Notice**
+> This project is now considered obsolete due to changes in the API.
+For the most up-to-date and official documentation, please refer to the following link: [Cortex API Reference](https://cortex.so/api-reference).

 This repository provides a simple JavaScript wrapper for interacting with the Jan.ai API.
 The wrapper allows you to make various API requests easily in your JavaScript applications.

 ## Example Usage